AndreiBoris/toronto-theatre-map/plan.md

 5. Set up basic console.log handlers to clicks on markers - DONE
 6. Implement one marker that moves from marker to marker.
 Maybe create an observableArray(?) array of infoBoxes that opens a 'close all' button - DONE
+7.

 ### TODO

 * Get twitter feed
 * probably should apply Bootstrap classes to the content of the InfoWindows
+* Should add a way to stop the "close all infoWindows" feature, probably using an observable that can be switched on an off with a button.

 ### Working with Google Maps API